A guest column in today's Seattle Times by my representative, Jim McDermott, outlines his case in the long, long, long running tape leak lawsuit.

 What the Congressman fails to mention is the "couple in Florida", admitted Democrat partisans BROKE THE LAW when they made the tape.
 They pleaded guilty in the case years ago.
 He also fails to mention that when he passed on the illegal tape to the media, HE BROKE THE LAW, while he was co chair of the House Ethics committee.
 For years, Congressman McDermott denied involvement and refused to discuss his part in the case.
 As Joel Connely stated last October:

 McDermott initially denied leaking the tape, an untruth he has never explained to constituents.
-He later switched course, depicting his defense in the long-running civil litigation as a free-speech issue and nothing less than "preservation of the First Amendment."
+He later switched course, depicting his defense in the long-running civil litigation as a free-speech issue and nothing less than "preservation of the First Amendment."and

 And why ask Washington citizens to foot McDermott's legal bills, without hearing a straightforward explanation of why he at first lied about leaking the long-ago tape?